noir-lang/noir_bigcurve/README.md

 `noir_bigcurve` make use of `noir-bignum` to optimally evaluate group operations using a minimal number of modular reductions.
 Runtime lookup tables are also used to reduce the number of group operations required when evaluating scalar multiplications

+## Noir Version Compatibility

+We have tested this library with Noir nightly, 0.36.0, and 1.0.0-beta.0

 ## Dependencies

 - Noir >=1.0.0